 This portion of the assessment focuses on how to optimize the SEO (Search Engine Optimization) inside the page; common items being Meta Description length, Alt Attributes, and even readability.

-The Conversion Optimization portion looks at the success of a site to gain the desired results (aka conversion) It includes things like a Call to Action (CTA), Newsletter subscribe links, and Social Media Links.
+The Conversion Optimization portion looks at the success of a site to gain the desired results (aka conversion) It includes things like a Call to Action (CTA), Newsletter subscription links, and Social Media Links.

 Technical WordPress Audit

 This section utilizes the inner workings of the WordPress platform.
 Some items reviewed include checking to ensure the installed plugins, themes, and WordPress version are up to date.
-Keeping your plugins, themes and WordPress version updated helps ensure your site is working at peak performance and minimizes vulnerabilities.
+Keeping your plugins, themes, and WordPress version updated helps ensure your site is working at peak performance and minimizes vulnerabilities.

-Looking at a site through a website audit lens helps identify the strengths and weaknesses and create a plan to improve these weaknesses.
+Looking at a site through a website audit lens helps identify its strengths and weaknesses and create a plan to improve these weaknesses.
 We at RadiateWP would love to help you improve your website with our experience.

 Interested in learning a little more about what is involved with the website and what we do with the information?